On the Novikov problem for superposition of periodic potentials: Appendix

 The intersection index $\, {\bf a} \, \circ \, \pi_{120^{\circ}} [ {\bf a} ] \, $ is then equal to

 i.e. it also coincides with the square of the usual (Euclidean) length of the vector $\, m \, {\bf e}_{1} \, + \, n \, {\bf e}_{2} \, $, divided by $\, L^{2} \, $.

 The consideration of the case of an asymmetric domain $\, \Omega \, $ here obviously repeats the reasoning for the case of the fourth-order symmetry.
-For a symmetric domain $\, \Omega \, $ it suffices to choose a curve $\, \Gamma \subset \Omega \, $ connecting its most distant points such that the algebraic number of intersections
+For a symmetric domain $\, \Omega \, $ it suffices to choose a curve $\, \Gamma \subset \Omega \, $ connecting its most distant points such that the number of its intersections with $\, \Gamma^{*} \, $ is equal to 0 or 1, after which the proof also repeats the above reasoning.